davidruda/Traffic-Signal-Optimization/README.md

 [Google Hash Code archive](https://codingcompetitions.withgoogle.com/hashcode/archive)
 [Kaggle competition with additional data](https://www.kaggle.com/competitions/hashcode-2021-oqr-extension/overview)

----

-## How to build the simulation for use in Python
+## How to build and install the `traffic_signaling` package for use in Python
+- Note that you need to have Python headers installed on your system in order to build the package (some Linux distributions don’t install them by default)

+  - You can check the location of the headers by running `python3 -c "import sysconfig; print(sysconfig.get_path('include'))"`
-- On Linux you’ll need to install the `python-dev` or `python3-dev` packages e.g. `sudo apt install python3-dev`
+  - If not available, install them; e.g. `sudo apt install python3-dev` on Ubuntu

-- Simply run `pip install ./simulation` (ideally in a virtual environment)
+- Run `pip install ./traffic_signaling` (preferably in a virtual environment)

-- Verify by running `python simulation/tests/test_time.py`
+- Optionally, verify the package by running tests:

----
+  - `pip install -r traffic_signaling/tests/requirements.txt`
+  - `python3 -m unittest discover -s traffic_signaling/tests`

 ## Solutions

 - `7,885,740` - 1 sec green for every incoming street
 - `8,943,886` - 1 sec green for every used (with at least one car going through) incoming street

----

 ## References